nicoco007/DynamicOpenVR/TROUBLESHOOTING.md

     ![](Documentation/Images/save.png)

 9. And there you go!
 Your bindings are now configured and you should be able to use in-game input properly.
 You can now close the settings windows and enjoy your game!
-If you would like to submit the bindings you just created to be included by default in DynamicOpenVR, see [Exporting bindings so they can be included by default in DynamicOpenVR](#exporting-bindings-so-they-can-be-included-by-default-in-dynamicopenvr)
+If you would like to submit the bindings you just created to be included by default in DynamicOpenVR, see [Exporting bindings so they can be included by default in DynamicOpenVR](#exporting-bindings-so-they-can-be-included-by-default-in-dynamicopenvr).

+    If, however, you are still having input issues after doing all of this, you can try running without DynamicOpenVR input by following the instructions under [Running without DynamicOpenVR](#running-without-dynamicopenvr).

     ![](Documentation/Images/done.png)